OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

 # Short term estimates using rolling average

-In my opinion, the best option is to drop the concept of sprint in velocity calculation and focus on a rolling average (I like having a window of 4 weeks), as it essentially lessens the impact of edge cases and events (vacations, sick days, variation of sprint duration).
+In my opinion, the best option is to drop the concept of sprint in velocity calculations and focus on a rolling average (I like having a window of 4 weeks), as it essentially lessens the impact of edge cases and events (vacations, sick days, variation of sprint duration).

 Let’s discuss around an hypothetical example, assuming we are currently in week 10, doing planning for the next sprint.